NeurIT: Pushing the Limit of Neural Inertial Tracking for Indoor Robotic IoT: Design

 \subsection{Multi-Loss Learning}

 To improve \modulename's regression performance for estimating moving velocities and heading orientations, we employ a multi-loss learning strategy.
-The multi-loss function consists of three components: velocity loss $\mathcal{L}_v$, position loss or integrated velocity loss $\mathcal{L}_p$, and orientation loss $\mathcal{L}_o$.
+The multi-loss function consists of three components: velocity loss $\mathcal{L}_\mathbf{v}$, position loss $\mathcal{L}_\mathbf{p}$, and orientation loss $\mathcal{L}_\mathbf{o}$.

-\head{Velocity Loss ($\mathcal{L}_v$)} With a predicted velocity sequence $\textbf{V}_n=\{v_1,v_2,...,v_L\}$, a mean square loss is utilized to measure the difference between the ground truth velocity $\textbf{V}_n^g=\{v_1^g,v_2^g,...,v_L^g\}$.
-The velocity loss function can be written as $\mathcal{L}_v = \sqrt{\frac{1}{L}\sum_{i=1}^L (v_i-v_i^g)^2}$.
+\head{Velocity Loss ($\mathcal{L}_\mathbf{v}$)} With a predicted velocity sequence $\textbf{V}_n=[\mathbf{v}_1,\mathbf{v}_2,...,\mathbf{v}_L]$, a mean square loss is utilized to measure the difference between the ground truth velocity $\textbf{V}_n^g=[\mathbf{v}_1^g,\mathbf{v}_2^g,...,\mathbf{v}_L^g]$.
+The velocity loss function can be written as $\mathcal{L}_\mathbf{v} = \sqrt{\frac{1}{L}\sum_{i=1}^L (\mathbf{v}_i-\mathbf{v}_i^g)^2}$.

-\head{Position Loss ($\mathcal{L}_p$)} The predicted velocity is integrated to obtain the predicted moving trajectory $\textbf{P}_n$.
-By using $\mathcal{L}_p$, we aim to further reduce the cumulative error based on the learned velocity characteristics.
-The equation for $\mathcal{L}_p$ is $\mathcal{L}_p = \sqrt{\frac{1}{L}\sum_{i=1}^L (p_i-p_i^g)^2}$.
+\head{Position Loss ($\mathcal{L}_\mathbf{p}$)} The predicted velocity is integrated to obtain the predicted moving trajectory $\textbf{P}_n$.
+By using $\mathcal{L}_\mathbf{p}$, we aim to further reduce the cumulative error based on the learned velocity characteristics.
+The equation for $\mathcal{L}_\mathbf{p}$ is $\mathcal{L}_\mathbf{p} = \sqrt{\frac{1}{L}\sum_{i=1}^L (\mathbf{p}_i-\mathbf{p}_i^g)^2}$.